Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Case Study

-When forecast accuracy is poor ($R^2 = -0.4$) as shown in Figure~\ref{fig:comp}(\subref{fig:comp_bad}), both proposed conformal strategies (CC-prediction err and CC-value err) significantly outperform all baseline methods.
-The conformal approaches recover approximately 47\% of the offline optimal profit while the risk-neutral baseline incurs substantial losses, demonstrating the effectiveness of conformal risk control in managing uncertainty when predictions are unreliable.
+When forecast accuracy is poor ($R^2 = -0.4$) as shown in Figure~\ref{fig:comp}(\subref{fig:comp_bad}), both proposed conformal strategies (CC--prediction err and CC--value err) significantly outperform all baseline methods.
+The conformal approaches recover approximately 47\% of the offline optimal profit while the risk-neutral baseline incurs substantial losses, demonstrating the effectiveness of \yq{conformal risk-aware decision-making} in managing uncertainty when predictions are unreliable.
 The conformal strategies exhibit superior performance under poor forecasting conditions.